barrel/shopify-vite/packages/vite-plugin-shopify/README.md

 - In production mode, the `asset_url` filter is used to load resources from the Shopify CDN.
 - In production mode, the `vite-tag` snippet will automatically render separate tags for loading stylesheets and preloading imported JS chunks.
 - When running the development server, these tags are omitted, as Vite will load the dependencies as separate modules.
+- During development, the `vite-tag` snippet will render a `<script>` that includes the Vite client script to enable HMR.

 ```txt
 {% render 'vite-tag' with 'theme.ts' %}